 How do I apply for a position in the Primary Care Track or HIV Primary Care Track?

-There is a separate match for both of these tracks, but we encourage all applicants who are interested in BIDMC to apply to the categorical program as well.
-We plan to match four Primary Care Track and four HIV Primary Care Track residents annually.
-Up to two additional Primary Care Track slots are generally made available for interns who are in the categorical program, but there is no guarantee of placement.
+There is a separate match for the Primary Care Track but not for the HIV Primary Care Track.
+Applicants interested in the latter should apply to the Categorical Track and those who match should designate HIV Primary Care Track on their electronic matched applicant survey.
+(We have capacity to accept up to four matching categorical interns.)
+We plan to match four Primary Care Track residents annually.
+Up to two additional Primary Care Track slots are generally offered for interns who are in the categorical program, but there is no guarantee of placement.

 How many residents in the Primary Care Track enter careers in primary care medicine?